Lake George Area Biking Trails & Routes

 At the southern tip of Lake George where the steamboats dock, you'll find the entrance to The Warren County Bikeway - a beautiful wooded 9-mile long bike path.
 The bike path is dotted with signs from the historical association, telling of times past and historical events that make the trip educational as well as fun!
 There are picnic tables along the way and scenic spots to stop and take a break, so be sure to pack your backpack with a snack and enjoy the sights and sounds of the streams that run along the path.

 Along the way you will bike in a forest under a canopy of trees.
-You'll pass the Magic Forest Amusement Park, continue over the bridge near the outlet malls and another bridge which goes over a small inlet of Glen Lake.
+You'll pass the Lake George Expedition Park, continue over the bridge near the outlet malls and another bridge which goes over a small inlet of Glen Lake.

 Note: Dogs are prohibited on the bikeway, as indicated by signs.